themlstudent/StackOverflow_Question_Tagging_Project/README.md

 ![](images/st2.png)

-- If you see the `Red colour Highlighted Box Sentence ` in the given image it is called `Title`.
+- If you see the `Red colour Highlighted Box Sentence` in the given image it is called `Title`.
--
+- If you see the `Gren colour Highlighted Box Sentence` in the given image it is called `Description`.